-A: Turkish citizens who have lived abroad for more than 6 months and foreigners are exempt from VAT for their first commercial or residential property in Turkey, provided that they pay in foreign currency and do not sell their property within one year after receiving title deed.
+A: Turkish citizens who have lived abroad for more than 6 months and foreigners are exempt from VAT for their first commercial or residential property in Turkey, provided that they pay in foreign currency and do not sell their property within one year after receiving the title deed.

 Q: How to get a VAT exemption on buying a property?

 A: In accordance with the law, which entered into force on March 8, 2017, allowing foreign citizens to purchase real estate, net of VAT.
 The law applies only to real estate purchased after April 1, 2017.
-Exemption from VAT is not considered valid for purchases of land, plots and fields.
+Exemption from VAT is not considered valid for purchases of land, plots, and fields.
 This law applies only to commercial and residential real estate.

 Q: Is it possible to purchase more than one property under this exception?

 A: Yes.
-Those who would like to take advantage of VAT exception are able to buy more than one property.
+Those who would like to take advantage of the VAT exception are able to buy more than one property.

 Q: Is there a VAT exemption in the property purchased by foreigners before April 1?